Residents of the Ark

 Romeo

-Romeo got his name for being a real lover.
+Romeo got his name from being a real lover.
 He is one of Dr. Todd’s personal pets.
 Now let’s be clear, the Todd’s would prefer, for many reasons, that everyone keep their cats strictly indoors.
-This becomes quite impossible at their home though, with all the rescue dogs coming and going – – the cats just have too many chances to escape.
+This becomes quite impossible at their home though, with all the rescue dogs coming and going – the cats just have too many chances to escape.

 Romeo’s first brush with death came when someone living near the Todd’s shot him in the head with a rifle.
 Dr. Todd managed to remove the bullet, and miraculously, Romeo made a full recovery.
 He even became sweeter after this brush with death.